Mmohsn/ECG-Arrythmia-Detection-Using-Deep-Learning-and-Blockchain/README.md

 # ECG-Arrythmia-Detection-Using-Deep-Learning-and-Blockchain
-Here’s a draft README for your GitHub repository:

 ---

-# Securing Medical Data with Blockchain and ECG Prediction

 This repository contains the code for a project aimed at securing medical data, specifically electrocardiogram (ECG) data, while making predictions using blockchain technology.
 The MIT-BIH ECG dataset is utilized in this project to demonstrate how blockchain can be leveraged to ensure data integrity and security while performing machine learning predictions.

 ## Project Overview